 There are two stages of pee on a mattress.
 First, we’ve got the stage where it’s still new and one that has long stained the bed and has dried up.
 We’ll be covering how to deal with both situations:

 Once you discover that your kid or pet has just wet the bed, you can clean a mattress pee by taking the following steps.

 - Remove Bed Coverings

-Immediately you detect urine excretion, lift your kid or pet, and set him on another surface.
-Next, remove the coverings, taking extra care not to spread the liquid to prevent it from trickling onto the bed.
-When that's done, put the sheets in the washer and set it running.
+Immediately I detect urine excretion, I lift the kid or pet and set them on another surface.
+Next, I remove the coverings, taking extra care not to spread the liquid to prevent it from trickling onto the bed.
+When that's done, I put the sheets in the washer and set it running.